 The Company may, from time to time, be involved in litigation arising out of its operations in the normal course of business or otherwise.
 Furthermore, third parties may try to seek to impose liability on the Company in connection with the activities of its portfolio companies.
-As of September 30, 2020, there are no material legal matters or litigation pending of which the Company is aware.
+As of June 30, 2020, there are no material legal matters or litigation pending of which we are aware.